BowlingSeriously.com Guide #14 - Last updated December 2020

 You will face an uphill battle if you want to bowl seriously.
-Party bowling may have increased in popularity but serious bowling has declined at the same time.
-You will find this decline to be a popular topic among those who have been bowling seriously for many years, with lots of grousing and finger-pointing going on, as well as fond talk of other serious bowlers who left the sport because of the way it has changed over time.
+The decline in serious bowling is a popular topic among those who have been bowling seriously for many years, with lots of grousing and finger-pointing going on, as well as fond talk about other serious bowlers who left the sport because of the way it has changed over time.

 It will be your challenge to listen respectfully to the long-time bowlers (after all, they do know a lot about bowling and its history) while not letting their negativity get to you.
 A good mental state and attitude is one of the keys to good bowling.
-Besides, there is a bright spot - there has been a dramatic increase in high school and college bowling in the last few years that could lead to some sort of revival.
-Plus, if you are successful as a bowler, what you learned along the way may give you good ideas that will help spur that revival.
+Besides, there is hope - there has been a dramatic increase in high school and college bowling in the last few years that could lead to a bit of a of revival.
+It is too soon to tell, however, how many of these new serious bowlers will continue to bowl after college.

 Advances in technology have had a big impact on the game of bowling.
 In the early days, pins were set in place by pin boys, bowling centers applied oil to their wooden lanes using spray cans and other makeshift devices, bowlers calculated scores by hand, and one bowling ball was all you needed (along as you had a lot of skill).